 The consistency.
 Each bite gives you a wonderful balance of the blueberry pie filling, brown sugar crumble, and homemade buttery pie crust that's flaky and delicious!
-For the ultimate treat, top off a slice with vanilla bean ice cream!
+Top off a slice with vanilla bean ice cream for the ultimate treat!
 So good!

 Below are the staple ingredients you'll need to make this easy blueberry crumble pie.

 - Fresh Blueberries.
 5 cups of fresh blueberries are needed.
 I do not recommend using frozen blueberries because of the excess liquid that can make your pie pretty soggy!
 If you only have the option to use frozen, however, make sure to bring them to room temperature in a colander or sifter first to allow as much of the liquid to drain off.

 - Unsalted Butter.
 You'll need this for the pie crust and the brown sugar crumble.
 It should be very cold and cubed too.